Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 A {\em locally unital algebra} is an associative (but not necessarily unital) algebra $A$ equipped with a distinguished system $\{e_i\:|\:i \in I\}$ of mutually orthogonal idempotents such that We say $A$ is {\em locally finite-dimensional} if each subspace $e_i A e_j$ is finite-dimensional.

-A {\em locally unital homomorphism} (resp. {\em isomorphism}) between two locally unital algebras is an algebra homomorphism (resp. isomorphism) which takes distinguished idempotents to distinguished idempotents.
-Also, we say that $A$ is an {\em idempotent contraction} of $B$, or $B$ is an {\em idempotent expansion} of $A$, if there is an algebra isomorphism $A\stackrel{\sim}{\rightarrow} B$ sending each distinguished idempotent in $A$ to a sum of distinguished idempotents in $B$.
-For example, one needs to pass to an idempotent expansion in order to define blocks of a locally finite-dimensional locally unital algebra; see \cite[(L9)--(L10)]{BD}.
+A {\em locally unital homomorphism} (resp., {\em isomorphism}) between two locally unital algebras $A$ and $B$ is an algebra homomorphism (resp., isomorphism) which takes distinguished idempotents to distinguished idempotents.
+We say that $A$ is an {\em idempotent contraction} of $B$, or $B$ is an {\em idempotent expansion} of $A$, if there is an algebra isomorphism $A\stackrel{\sim}{\rightarrow} B$ sending each distinguished idempotent in $A$ to a sum of distinguished idempotents in $B$.
+Usually when we use this language it will be the case that $B = A$ and the isomorphism $A \rightarrow B$ is the identity function; then $A= \bigoplus_{i,j \in \hat I} \hat e_i A \hat e_j$ is an idempotent expansion of $A = \bigoplus_{i,j \in I} e_i A e_j$ if each of the idempotents $e_i\:(i \in I)$ is a finite sum of the idempotents $\hat e_j\:(j \in \hat I)$.

 For a locally unital algebra $A$, an {\em $A$-module} means a left module $V$ as usual such that $V = \bigoplus_{i \in I} e_i V$.
 A vector $v \in V$ is {\em homogeneous} if $v \in e_i V$ for some $i \in I$.
-A module $V$ is \begin{itemize} \item {\em locally finite-dimensional} if $\dim e_i V < \infty$ for all $i \in I$; \item {\em finitely generated} if $V= A v_1+\cdots+A v_n$ for vectors $v_1,\dots,v_n \in V$ (which may be assumed to be homogeneous) or, equivalently, it is a quotient of the finitely generated projective $A$-module $A e_{i_1}\oplus\cdots \oplus A e_{i_n}$ for $i_1,\dots,i_n \in I$ and $n \in \N$; \item {\em finitely presented} if there is an exact sequence for $i_1,\dots,i_n,j_1,\dots,j_m \in I$ and $m,n \in \N$. \end{itemize} Let $A \lmod$ (resp., $A\lfdlmod$, resp., $A\fglmod$, resp., $A\fplmod$) be the category of all $A$-modules (resp., the locally finite-dimensional ones, resp., the finitely generated ones, resp., the finitely presented ones).
+A module $V$ is \begin{itemize} \item {\em locally finite-dimensional} if $\dim e_i V < \infty$ for all $i \in I$; \item {\em finitely generated} if $V= A v_1+\cdots+A v_n$ for vectors $v_1,\dots,v_n \in V$ (which may be assumed to be homogeneous) or, equivalently, it is a quotient of the finitely generated projective $A$-module $A e_{i_1}\oplus\cdots \oplus A e_{i_n}$ for $i_1,\dots,i_n \in I$ and $n \in \N$; \item {\em finitely presented} if there is an exact sequence for $i_1,\dots,i_n,j_1,\dots,j_m \in I$ and $m,n \in \N$. \end{itemize} Let $A\lmod$ (resp., $A\lfdlmod$, resp., $A\fglmod$, resp., $A\fplmod$) be the category of all $A$-modules (resp., the locally finite-dimensional ones, resp., the finitely generated ones, resp., the finitely presented ones).
 Similarly, we define the categories $\rmod A$, $\lfdrmod A$, $\fgrmod A$ and $\fprmod A$ of right modules.